CodePushGo/website/src/content/blog/en/capacitor-native-bridge-android-plugin-basics.md

 ### Streamlining Live Testing and Updates

-[Capgo tools](https://capgo.app/docs/cli/commands) can simplify live testing and updates.
+[CodePushGo tools](https://capgo.app/docs/cli/commands) can simplify live testing and updates.
 Use these examples to enhance your workflow:

 -   **Initialize error tracking**: